 Blow-out

-ALTERNATIVE NAME: The blow-out sensation.
+ALTERNATE NAME: The blow-out sensation

-EXECUTION: You deflate your lungs as much as possible during each slow breathing cycle – whatever it is.
+EXECUTION: You deflate your lungs as much as possible during each slow breathing cycle.

-OBJECTIVE: Your body is given a good opportunity to work on remaining in a beneficial water position.
-Or to find the best water position that’s not the highest at all speeds and in all situations.
+OBJECTIVE: Your body is given a good opportunity to work on remaining in a beneficial water position, or to find the best water position that’s not the highest at all speeds and in all situations.

-Background: A swimmer’s body weighs 2–12 pounds in the water.
+Background: A swimmer’s body weighs two to 12 pounds in the water.
 The fact that this weight is so low means that you may significantly alter your water position by adjusting the amount of air in your lungs.

 EXERCISE LEVEL: